MythFinance/docs.myth.finance/dualSTAKE/src/noderunners.md

 Click `Manage`, then `Transfer Noderunner Role` and fill in the address you want to set as the node runner.

 _Note: before you can transfer the node runner role, you need to withdraw any accrued node runner fees._

-## Roadmap feature: Monitoring & Intervention

-In the future, we intend to develop monitoring for node runners' consensus participation.
-If a node is not participating properly over an extended period of time, a Myth node will be temporarily allocated to the dualSTAKE pool (without changing the node runner fees/manager account)

-The node runner must then restore their node to proper operation and issue a new key registration with their keys to take back control from the myth finance backup node.

-If they fail to restore in good time, the node runner account will be changed on the contract to a new runner.
-Accrued fees will be distributed to the node runner before this change.